 2010 Minnesota Rate Case.
 Minnesota Power's current retail rates are based on a 2011 MPUC retail rate order, effective June 1, 2011, that allows for a 10.38 percent return on common equity and a 54.29 percent equity ratio.
 Subsequent to this order, and as authorized by the MPUC, Minnesota Power also recognizes revenue under cost recovery riders for environmental, renewable and transmission investments.
 (See Transmission Cost Recovery Rider, Renewable Cost Recovery Rider and Boswell Mercury Emissions Reduction Plan.)
-Revenue from cost recovery riders was \$25.4 million for the three months ended March 31, 2016 (\$20.7 million for the three months ended March 31, 2015).
+Revenue from cost recovery riders was \$48.9 million for the six months ended June 30, 2016 (\$44.9 million for the six months ended June 30, 2015).

 Energy-Intensive Trade-Exposed (EITE) Customer Rates.
-The state of Minnesota enacted an EITE customer ratemaking law in June 2015.
-The law established that it is the energy policy of the state to have competitive rates for certain industries such as mining and forest products.
+The state of Minnesota enacted an EITE customer ratemaking law in June 2015 which established that it is the energy policy of the state to have competitive rates for certain industries such as mining and forest products.
 In November 2015, Minnesota Power filed a rate schedule petition for EITE customers and a corresponding rider for EITE cost recovery with the MPUC.
-The rate proposal was revenue and cash flow neutral.
+The rate proposal was revenue and cash flow neutral to Minnesota Power.
 In an order dated March 23, 2016, the MPUC dismissed the petition without prejudice, providing Minnesota Power the option to refile the petition with additional information or file a new petition.
-Minnesota Power is evaluating the MPUC's decision.
+On June 30, 2016, Minnesota Power filed a revised EITE petition with the MPUC, which includes additional information on the net benefits analysis, limits on eligible customers and term lengths for the EITE discount.

 FERC-Approved Wholesale Rates.
 Minnesota Power has 16 non-affiliated municipal customers in Minnesota.
 SWL&P is a Wisconsin utility and a wholesale customer of Minnesota Power.
+All of the wholesale contracts include a termination clause requiring a three-year notice to terminate.